 Cryoanalgesia, cryotherapy, or cryoneurotomy has also been used in the treatment of TN.
 It entails the use of high pressure (approximately 600 pounds per square inch) gas (nitrous oxide or carbon dioxide) administered by a 12- to 14-G needle-shaped cryoprobe.
 Studies have shown that cryoanalgesia provides temporary pain relief or cure with minimal morbidity (e.g., no permanent sensory loss) in patients with refractory TN.

-Intra-operative Cryoanalgesia for the Management of Post-Thoracotomy Pain:
+Intra-Operative and Post-Operative Cryoanalgesia for the Management of Post-Thoracotomy Pain:

 Thoracotomy, the establishment of an opening into the chest cavity for the management of various cardiopulmonary disorders/diseases, is one of the most painful surgical incisions.
 Post-thoracotomy pain impairs patients' ability to breathe deeply and cough frequently to prevent atelectasis.
 Pain relief medication may decrease the coughing reflex as well as depress respiratory functions when the dosage is high enough to achieve analgesia.
 On the other hand, if the dosage of analgesics is too low to relieve pain, it may render patients with shallow breathing and inadequate coughing reflex.
 Epidural anesthesia or analgesia may produce some pain relief, but the side effects of severe hypotension, nausea, and urinary retention, as well as the variability of effect limit the usefulness of this approach.
 Intercostal or paravertebral nerve blocks by means of local anesthetics and severing of the intercostal nerves have also been used to reduce incisional pain following thoracotomy.
 However, the duration of relief for neural blockade is only a few hours and the procedure is painful, while severing of the intercostal nerves during thoracotomy may result in neuromas, which cause late post-operative pain.

 Cryoanalgesia has been used on the intercostal nerves to reduce post-thoracotomy pain.
 Although the procedure is generally performed prior to closure of the chest at the completion of thoracotomy and may add 10 to 15 mins to the total operating time, it can also be carried out percutaneously in a clinical setting.
 Cryoanalgesia of the intercostal nerves circumvents the need for repetitive injections of nerve blocks and avoids the toxicity of long acting agents, which may lead to chemically induced intercostal neuritis.
-Additionally, it frees skilled personnel from intensive observation required following epidural anesthesia or analgesia.
-Findings of many studies have demonstrated that intra-operative cryoanalgesia of the intercostal nerves is safe and effective in managing pain following thoracotomy.

 Cold Therapy Units and Hot/Ice Machine: